coderefinery/git-collaborative/_episodes/02-centralized.md

 ---

-> ## Exercise/discussion: Why did we create a feature branch `yourname/somefeature`?
+> ## Exercise/discussion: Why did we create a feature branch `yourname-somefeature`?
 >
 > This exercise is done in groups of 4-5 persons and can be done through a discussion only.
 > Whenever we make update to our repository, we create a new branch and make pull-request.
 Let's now imagine that everyone in your group makes a new change (create a new file) but without creating a new branch.